-Limitations of converting to QuickBooks
+Limitations when converting to QuickBooks

 Please understand that it is impossible to make an exact copy of your data in a different accounting system.
 There will be some information that we can't convert and some information will look different when converted.
 You can be confident, however, that your financial data will be accurate overall.
 Expand any of the topics marked with a "+" to read more about them.